mmjn1/Management-System-for-Type-2-Diabetics/README.md

-# A web-based application for managing chronic patients' health
+# A web-based application for managing the health of chronic patients

 ## Overview